Grislow/KnowledgeBase/domains/it/cloud/aws/aws_certified_solution_architect_associate.md

         * allow user to upload file to specific location in bucket
         * allow dynamic list of users to download files by generating URLs dynamically
         * allow only logged-in users to download a premium video
-* **S3 Access Points** - an access point to specific prefix in S3 bucket that specifies permissionis to files with that prefix based on a policy that looks just like a bucket policy
+* **S3 Access Points** - an access point to specific prefix in S3 bucket that specifies permissions to files with that prefix based on a policy that looks just like a bucket policy
     * makes managing access to specific resources for specific groups of users easier
     * attach IAM policies to access points
     * access points simplify security management for S3 Buckets
     * each Access Point has:
         * own DNS name (Internet or VPC origin)
             * VPC origin:
-                *only accessible from within the VPC
+                * only accessible from within the VPC
                 * must create VPC Endpoint to access the Access Point (Gateway or Interface Endpoint)
                 * endpoint must allow access to target bucket and Access Point
         * access point policy